Mary Lou McDonaldCeist:

 The Tánaiste, the Secretary of State and I have some thoughts as to how we might proceed and how we might try to make another attempt to get the parties together and get an Executive and assembly up and running.
 Outlining that on the floor of the House with everyone listening is probably not the most conducive way to get an outcome.
 I will have a follow-up meeting with the assembly parties in the next few weeks and that is probably the place to discuss it.

-As we are discussing the collapse of the Executive and assembly, which was very much connected to the controversy relating to the renewable heating initiative.
+We are discussing the collapse of the Executive and assembly, which was very much connected to the controversy relating to the renewable heating initiative.
 I have been following periodically the inquiry.
 I was very interested to read all about Sinn Féin's involvement in renewable heating, which was much greater than we realised at the time.
 I was particularly interested to read about the email correspondence between Mairtín Ó Muilleoir, who, of course, was the Minister for Finance at the time, and Ted Howell-----

 I call him "Twitter".